 The movie: Brett Leonard’s adaptation of Stephen King’s Lawnmower Man was the only exposure many people had to VR back in 1992.
-Virtual Space Industries exposes a groundskeeper with severe intellectual disabilities to VR tech, thus transforming him into a psychic tyrant with Jean Grey powers who effectively ends of the world.
+Virtual Space Industries exposes a groundskeeper with severe intellectual disabilities to VR tech, thus transforming him into a psychic tyrant with Jean Grey powers who can effectively end the world.
 Just like Google Cardboard did that one time.

-How livable is its virtual reality: Plenty of video games take place in unpleasant worlds --no one really wants to live in Fallout’s wasteland --but Existenz is so much worse.
+How livable is its virtual reality?
+Plenty of video games take place in unpleasant worlds - no one really wants to live in Fallout 4 (opens in new tab)’s wasteland - but Existenz is so much worse.
 No one would want to play these games or live in that place.
 It’s just an extra dirty version of the regular world where you have to witness body horror freakouts in diners (opens in new tab).

-How livable is its virtual reality: Brain virtual reality would actually be pretty great based on the fantasy tech in the movie.
-Just because Vincent D’onofrio’s horror show mind of deci-sected horses and demon fops with a penchant for disemboweling one of the Wedding Crashers doesn’t mean it wouldn’t be great to dive into the physical manifestation of your subconscious.
-It would be pretty scary stuff --the boundaries of personal privacy would disappear for good-- but it would also be potentially transcendent.
+How livable is its virtual reality?
+Brain virtual reality would actually be pretty great based on the fantasy tech in the movie.
+Just because Vincent D’onofrio’s horror show mind of deci-sected horses and demon fops with a penchant for disemboweling one of the Wedding Crashers doesn’t mean it wouldn’t be great to dive into the physical manifestation of your own subconscious.
+It would be pretty scary stuff - the boundaries of personal privacy would disappear for good - but it would also be potentially transcendent.
 Not sure if it’s a good idea to let J. Lo in there, though.
 You might wake up making some unusual fashion choices.

 The movie: Jeff Bridges is an awesome hippie game designer whose software is hijacked by his evil ex partner at their company ENCOM.
 When he tries to hack into ENCOM to prove his goods were stolen, ENCOM’s dreidel-shaped, jerk AI called the Master Control Program uses a laser to transport Jeff Bridges physically into the world inside the computer.
 Because there’s a world inside the computer.
 Don’t worry about it.

-How livable is its virtual reality: This all depends on what you want out of life.
+How livable is its virtual reality?
+This all depends on what you want out of life.
 If you used to watch those iPod commercials from 2005 (opens in new tab) and think, “Boy, if they just had life-threatening motorcycle races, horseshoe-shaped space ships, and a bar where Daft Punk plays music for some freaky majordomo, I could really make a go of it there!” then you’d probably be in heaven.
 In Tron: Legacy, Jeff Bridges has been hanging out there semi-comfortably for years.
 Like regular old reality, Tron’s virtual reality requires you to love thy neighbor since purely digital intelligent beings just show up in there.
-They're all super hot, though, so it's cool..

 The movie: So it turns out that those nagging feelings of youthful rebellion everyone experiences, that notion that the world is built to oppress you, is actually based on something other than hormonal development and general orneriness in The Matrix.
 Evil robots took over the world way back in the day, human beings tried to destroy the atmosphere so the robots couldn’t use solar power, and the robots in turn enslaved all of humanity, injecting most of them into a permanent virtual version of the late 20th century and using their bio-electric energy as a power source.
 They leave some of them outside the system to satisfy some algorithmically inevitable rebellion.
 Or something.

-How livable is its virtual reality: At the beginning of the series, it’s the worst: all the worst parts of the world in 1999, preserved forever, and anyone you know can at any time turn into a murderous, sunglasses wearing version of Elrond of Rivendale and he can put a technospider in your belly parts to keep tabs on you.
+How livable is its virtual reality?
+At the beginning of the trilogy, it’s the worst: all the worst parts of the world in 1999, preserved forever, and anyone you know can at any time turn into a murderous, sunglasses wearing version of Elrond of Rivendell and he can put a technospider in your belly parts to keep tabs on you.
 That said, if you’re aware of the virtual reality’s fallacy, you can bend it to your will and automatically absorb complex information directly into your consciousness.
-You can, as they say, know kung fu rather than reading about it on Wikipedia.
+You can, as they say, know kung fu, rather than reading about it on Wikipedia.
 The movies end with the acknowledgement that some people will choose to stay in a landscape of endless digital possibility as long as they’re not forced to.